Getting to The Root of Natural Hair Breakage

 Protect Your Hair At Night

 Satin scarves and bonnets are your best friend, but your pillowcase also matters.
 Pillowcases are usually made of cotton, which can cause dryness, breakage and split ends.
-Instead, opt for our Good Nights and Hair Days Pillowcase made with 100% organic bamboo, which is designed to reduce hair and skin friction and preserve the volume, length and style of your hair while you sleep.
+Instead, opt for our a pillowcase is designed to reduce hair and skin friction and preserve the volume, length and style of your hair while you sleep.

 Don't Pull Out Knots